PulsarBlow/WebLinking/README.md

 ### WebLinking.Core

-The core implementation of the specification.
+The core implementation of the specification.\
-Provides Link header format definition and abstractions.
+Provides Link header format definition and abstractions.\

-The bare minimum to support Link header in your .NET project.

-#### package manager

-`Install-Package WebLinking.Core`

-#### dotnet cli
+This library helps you add Web Linking RFC support into your .NET Application (.NET Framework or .NET Core).

 `dotnet add package WebLinking.Core`